rafal-banasiewicz/crypto-manager/Readme.md

 + API

 #### Setup

 + clone repository: `$ git clone https://github.com/rafal-banasiewicz/crypto-manager.git`

 + run it on your computer using any IDE e.g. IntelliJ
-+ before using calculating feature you need to generate public and private keys on API of Zonda exchange with privileges "History" or "Transaction History"
+  + before use Zonda feature generate public and private keys in API tab of Zonda exchange with privileges "History" or "Transaction History"
+  + before use Binance feature generate public and secret key in API tab of Binance exchange with default privileges (the one You can't uncheck)
 + when you have your keys typed you can select FIAT currency, years, transaction type (Buy/Sell)
 + after couple seconds (due to Zonda api) your spending will show off under the form